stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 Geneious provides a nice graphical interface for visualizing the aligned reads described in your SAM file.
 Other tools for visualizing this kind of data include [IGV](http://software.broadinstitute.org/software/igv/) and [Tablet](https://ics.hutton.ac.uk/tablet/)

-First, you need to transfer the SRR1984309_mapped_to_boa_mtDNA.sam file from thoth01 to your computer.
+First, you need to transfer the SRR1984309_mapped_to_NC_007398.sam file from thoth01 to your computer.
 Use sftp or cyberduck to do this.

 Second, you need to have your reference sequence in Geneious, preferably with annotations.
 You can do this 2 ways:

-1. Drag and drop the boa_mtDNA.gb file into a folder in Geneious
+1. Drag and drop the NC_007398.gb file into a folder in Geneious
 2. Download the file directly into Genious, using the NCBI->Nucleotide interface (search for NC_007398.1).
 Once downloaded, drag from the NCBI download folder into another folder in Geneious.

 Once you have the boa constrictor mitochondrial genome in a folder in Geneious, you can drag and drop the SAM file that bowtie2 output into the same folder.
 Geneious will tell you that it 'can't find the sequence it needs in the selected file'.
 It is telling you it is trying to find the reference sequence to which you aligned reads.
 Answer: 'Find a sequence with the same name in this Geneious folder' or 'Use one of the selected sequences' (after selecting the boa mtDNA sequence).